sikopet/blog/posts/splunk.md

 2. PARSING (analyzing) - raw data split into events, time parsing, running transforms, setting base metadata, ...
 3. INDEXING - data storage and optimization of indexes
-4. SEARCHING - running of queries and results presentation
+4. SEARCH - running of queries and results presentation

 These four stages of processing are generally split across two to four layers.